OscarGariboiOrts/Author-Profiling-in-Twitter/README.md

 We'll split the classification problem into 2 smaller problems and approaches, one for Variety classification (7 classes) and another for Gender classification (2 classes).

 We have performed some data mining to the datasets: Part Of Speech-Tagging, Twitter specific features counting, and some other.

+We'll show 2 different note-books with the 2 different approaches we have followed for each sub-problem: Variety.py and Gender.py (notebook, canviar)